Working to Halt Bigotry in its Tracks

 Interested candidates should apply by sending the following materials as a single PDF file by email to [email protected], including “Public Interest Fellowship” in the subject line: (1) a cover letter specifying the candidate’s interest in working with Muslim Advocates as well as their potential topic(s) of interest and relevant experience; (2) a resume; (3) a list of three references; and (4) a legal writing sample.

-Candidates interested in applying for sponsored fellowships such as Skadden, Equal Justice Works, or Soros should submit their application materials to Muslim Advocates by July 31, 2019.
+Candidates interested in applying for sponsored fellowships such as Skadden, Equal Justice Works, or Soros should submit their application materials to Muslim Advocates by August 15, 2019 (the previously advertised deadline was July 31).

 Candidates seeking to apply for school-based or other public interest fellowships may submit their application materials to Muslim Advocates on a rolling basis, though applicants are encouraged to do so as soon as possible.